MrWolfZ/Conqueror/recipes/cqs/advanced/clean-architecture/README.md

 > There are many ways to build a clean architecture in .NET, and we're going to look at one such way.
 We are also going to use some of the [SOLID principles](https://en.wikipedia.org/wiki/SOLID) of object-oriented design as well as some other related concepts.
 You can consider this recipe to be quite an opinionated take on clean architectures, which can serve as an illustration of the general ideas, but it shouldn't be copied verbatim.
 You or your team may (and probably should) choose different names, layers, and file structures than what we look at here, depending on the concrete application or system you are building.

 One core idea of a clean architecture is to separate your core business logic from aspects like HTTP, databases, message queues, etc. This idea fits very well with **Conqueror**'s approach of making your command and query handlers transport-agnostic.
-For our clean architecture, we are going to separate our application into three layers: application, infrastructure, and web.
+For our clean architecture, we are going to separate our application into three layers: application, infrastructure, and the web API entry point.
 The application layer contains our application business logic, which means our command and query handlers.
 The infrastructure layer will contain the [repositories](https://martinfowler.com/eaaCatalog/repository.html), which interact with a database (although in our simple example application, everything is just stored in-memory).
-The web layer will contain all the setup code to run a web server.
-In a typical project this would include controllers, but as you saw in the recipe for [exposing commands and queries via HTTP](../exposing-via-http#readme), **Conqueror.CQS** dynamically creates the controllers for your commands and queries, meaning that the web layer can be very thin.
+The web API entry point layer will contain all the setup code to run a web server.
+In a typical project this would include controllers, but as you saw in the recipe for [exposing commands and queries via HTTP](../exposing-via-http#readme), **Conqueror.CQS** dynamically creates the controllers for your commands and queries, meaning that this layer can be very thin.

 > In more complex applications you could consider introducing a separate layer which contains your domain objects, as well as any business logic calculations.
 In such a setup the command and query handlers in the application layer become orchestrators which call into the domain layer instead of implementing the business logic themselves.